ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/configuration/conventions/replication.dotnet.markdown

-﻿#Replication conventions
+﻿#Replication Conventions

 ###FailoverBehavior

-This conventions tells the client how it should behave in a replicated environment when the primary node is unreachable and need to failover to secondary node(s).
+This convention tells the client how it should behave in a replicated environment when the primary node is unreachable and needs to failover to a secondary node or nodes.

 {CODE failover_behavior@ClientApi\Configuration\Conventions\Replication.cs /}

-In cluster environment this conventions let the client know how to behave when request has made.
+In a cluster environment, this convention lets the client know how to behave when request is made.

 {CODE cluster_failover_behavior@ClientApi\Configuration\Conventions\Replication.cs /}

-Detailed description you will find [here](../../bundles/how-client-integrates-with-replication-bundle).
+A detailed description you will find [here](../../bundles/how-client-integrates-with-replication-bundle).

 ###ReplicationInformerFactory